UCSF-CBI/c4/docs/software/software-repositories.md

 Enable repository: <code>module load CBI</code><br>

 <div class="alert alert-warning" role="alert" style="margin-top: 3ex">
-Please note that this software stacks is maintained and contributed by a research group on a voluntary basis.
+Please note that this software stack is maintained and contributed by a research group on a voluntary basis.
 It is <em>not</em> maintained by the {{ site.cluster.name }} admins.
 Please reach out to the corresponding maintainer for bug reports, feedback, or questions.
 </div>

 <h3 id="module_cbi_annovar" class="module-name">annovar</h3>